AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_device_interface_config.html.markdown

 # aviatrix_device_interface_config

-The **aviatrix_device_interface_config** resource allows the configuration of the primary WAN interface and IP for a device.
+The **aviatrix_device_interface_config** resource allows the configuration of the primary WAN interface and IP for a device, for use in CloudWAN.

 ## Example Usage